G8: Russia's participation suspension (2014)

+A "new G8"

+On 11 June 2022, Vyacheslav Volodin, the current Chairman of the State Duma, announced on Telegram that "countries wishing to build an equal dialogue and mutually beneficial relations would actually form, together with Russia, a 'new G8'".
+Although Volodin mentioned the group of eight countries not participating in the sanctions against the Russian Federation—China, India, Indonesia, Brazil, Mexico, Iran, and Turkey—there have been no updates regarding the new G8; however, five of the seven nations listed are already a part of BRICS.

 Structure and activities

 By design, the G8 deliberately lacked an administrative structure like those for international organizations, such as the United Nations or the World Bank.
 The group does not have a permanent secretariat, or offices for its members.

 The presidency of the group rotates annually among member countries, with each new term beginning on 1 January of the year.
 The rotation order is: France, the United States, the United Kingdom, Russia (suspended), Germany, Japan, Italy, and Canada.
 The country holding the presidency is responsible for planning and hosting a series of ministerial-level meetings, leading up to a mid-year summit attended by the heads of government.
 The president of the European Commission participates as an equal in all summit events.

 The ministerial meetings bring together ministers responsible for various portfolios to discuss issues of mutual or global concern.
 The range of topics include health, law enforcement, labor, economic and social development, energy, environment, foreign affairs, justice and interior, terrorism, and trade.
 There are also a separate set of meetings known as the G8+5, created during the 2005 Gleneagles, Scotland summit, that is attended by finance and energy ministers from all eight member countries in addition to the five "outreach countries" which are also known as the Group of Five—Brazil, People's Republic of China, India, Mexico, and South Africa.

 In June 2005, justice ministers and interior ministers from the G8 countries agreed to launch an international database on pedophiles.
 The G8 officials also agreed to pool data on terrorism, subject to restrictions by privacy and security laws in individual countries.